MarinaKrasnoruzhskaya/MarinaKrasnoruzhskaya/README.md

 ## 👋 Hi there!
 I’m Marina

-- 🌱 I’m currently learning python in Skypro
+- 🌱 I’m currently learning python
-- 🔭 I'm currently working on my thesis project
 - 📫 How to reach me: krasnoruzhskayamarina@yandex.ru